 In a relationship with a biromantic asexual person, open communication is crucial for partners to understand what everyone wants and needs from the relationship.

 Biromantic asexual people may or may not be involved with someone who also identifies as a biromantic asexual person.
-Some people are willing to have a romantic relationship without a sexual aspect, even if they enjoy sex.
+Some people are willing to have a romantic relationship without a sexual aspect, even if they enjoy sex and/or do not identify as asexual themselves.

 If a potential romance is developing, it’s a good idea for a biromantic asexual person to talk about what they are comfortable doing within a relationship.
 Some asexual people are fine with some physical contact like kissing or cuddling.
 Others are looking for a close, committed relationship with no physical element.